renvrant/formcontrol-freaks/chapter.md

 for [the talk][repo-talk] this chapter is based on, and the complete application is [available on GitHub][repo-application].

+Our overall goals are to take advantage of Redux state management to automatically store our form data in state as form values change, and if possible to use one mechanism to manage all the forms in our application.
 The first step is to plan the shape of our forms.
 We can structure the store however we want, but since we know that real applications evolve,